nicolemichaud03/Disaster_Tweets_NLP_Predictions/README.md

 # Text Classification of Tweets: Are they about a real disaster or not?
-(This project and data is sourced from the Kaggle Competition "Natural Language Processing with Disaster Tweets")
+##### Project by Nicole Michaud, 12/30/2023

-###### Project by Nicole Michaud, 12/30/2023
+This project and data is sourced from the Kaggle Competition "Natural Language Processing with Disaster Tweets"

 ## Business Problem
 Data has been accumulated from a number of tweets, some of which are about disasters, some of which are not.
 By creating a model for Natural Language Processing (NLP), we can predict whether or not a given tweet is about a real disaster or not.
 This can benefit companies who wish to monitor twitter in the event of an emergency.